Funeral Information

 - At church, there is a “celebration of eternal life.”
 This part of the funeral is for your loved one.
 In church, we pray for the repose of their soul as they come before God in the next life.
 The greatest parting gift that we could ever give to our loved one is the Holy Sacrifice of the Mass for their salvation.

 - After the burial prayers, there is usually a funeral luncheon that celebrates your ongoing life together, filled with grateful memories of your loved one.
-This part of the funeral is thus both for and about you.
-It is also a fitting time for you to reflect on your own faith journey throughout life as well.
+This part of the funeral is thus both for you and about you.
+It is also a fitting time to reflect on your own personal faith journeys through life as well.

 All the details of the funeral liturgy are discussed fully beforehand, in accord with the customs and the practices of our local parish community.
 Please note that, while eulogies can be given at the funeral home and the funeral luncheon, the priest gives a homily (sermon) instead of a eulogy in church.
 Be assured that the priest’s spiritual remarks will include some personal words of remembrance about your loved one as well.
 For more information about our traditions and prayers for the faithful departed, please check out EternalRest.org.
 For more information about our faith in general, please go to CatholicChristian.org.